squid-cache/squid-cache.github.io/Features/FasterHttpParser.rst

   8. strcmp scan for : delimiter on header name and generate header objects
   9. strListGet scan for parse of header content options

- 2. check for special case missing "HTTP" and "ICY" protocol versions
+ ii. check for special case missing "HTTP" and "ICY" protocol versions
   * generates a fake HTTP/0.9 reply
   * packs it into a buffer
   * parses the fake reply !!
    . discarding all previous parse information !!
-   . repeat stage 1
+   . repeat all of stage i

- 3. char* loop scan for end of header chunk (headersEnd) . because we seem not to have scanned enough times in step 1
+ iii. char* loop scan for end of header chunk (headersEnd) . because we seem not to have scanned enough times in stage i

 ----
 CategoryFeature | CategoryWish